 Previous analyses of the autumn season in the U.S. have focused on frost onset timing (Easterling 2002, Cooter and LeDuc 1995), definition of seasons (Trenberth 1984), circulation patterns across the Northern Hemisphere (Sheridan 2002, Fleming et al. 1986), and the effects of a changing climate (both natural and anthropogenic in nature) on seasonal length and onset/withdrawal timing (Allen and Sheridan 2016).
 Of these studies, only Sheridan (2002) and Allen and Sheridan (2016) used a clustering method (Spatial Synoptic Classification 2) to examine weather patterns during a season.
 Easterling (2002) and Cooter and LeDuc (1995) noted changes to the growing season, with it extending on both ends due to changes to the onset of the winter season (with the first frost day being on average 0.5 days later per decade in the Northeast U.S. (Easterling 2002)).
-Circulation analysis across the Northern Hemisphere by Allen and Sheridan (2016) also noted changes similar to those in Easterling (2002); the summer season is extending on both end due to a later start of the autumn season and an earlier start of the summer season itself.
-While considerable previous work has been done on shifts in seasonality terms of temperature or mean fields, here we want to lay the groundwork for examining shifts in seasonality in terms of daily circulation and weather patterns.
+Circulation analysis across the Northern Hemisphere by Allen and Sheridan (2016) also noted changes similar to those in Easterling (2002); the summer season is extending on both ends due to a later start of the autumn season and an earlier start of the summer season itself.
+While considerable previous work has been done on shifts in seasonality terms of temperature, here we want to lay the groundwork for examining shifts in seasonality in terms of daily circulation and weather patterns.

 The purpose of this study is to examine the autumn season at a regional scale (for the Northeast U.S.) to understand the underlying seasonal circulation patterns (WTs) and the evolution of these WTs over both a seasonal and long-term climatological timescale.
 The autumn season is a transition season between the warmest and coldest time periods of the year in the Northeast and with summer’s length having been increasing due to a changing climate (Allen and Sheridan 2016), a WT analysis on the autumn season will provide further insight to changes in underlying circulation patterns on a regional basis.
+Accompanying this, an analysis into temperature and precipitation anomalies and extremes in relation to the underlying circulation patterns will help contextualize the local climatology of the region.

+Roller et al. (2016) also applied the WTs and their frequency of occurrence to the frequency of occurrence of teleconnections.
+They looked at the Arctic Oscillation (AO), the North Atlantic Oscillation (NAO), the Pacific-North American Pattern (PNA), and the El Niño-Southern Oscillation (ENSO), finding a strong relationship between Northeast WT climatology and the AO and NAO, a weak relationship to the PNA, and no relationship with ENSO.
+Typically, the AO and NAO are talked about in relation to winter-time weather, as they play a more significant role due to their relative strength.
+However, studies such as Gong and Ho (2003) have shown that the AO does influence summer weather patterns in terms of influencing summer monsoon rainfall in Asia.
+Ogi et al. (2015) used a revised AO index to show that the AO influenced circulation anomalies that resulted in heat waves in Europe and Russia in 2003, which Hu and Feng (2010) surmise that since the AO describes anomalies in circumpolar circulation, the influences described in Europe and Russia can also be applied to North America.
+Since the NAO and AO will strengthen throughout the fall season as the Northern Hemisphere enters its cold period, they will increasingly play a role in the circulation anomalies for the region and can help explain variations in temperature and precipitation that occur.